eclipse-threadx/getting-started/docs/using-azure-rtos.md

-# Using Azure RTOS in the Getting Started Guides
+# Using Azure RTOS in the Getting started guide

-The getting started guide in this repository uses Azure RTOS for general operations as well as connecting to [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub).
+The getting started guide in this repository uses Microsoft Azure RTOS for general operations and for connecting to [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub).
+This article explains how the sample code implements Azure RTOS components for devices.

 The sample code in the getting started guide uses the following Azure RTOS components:

 * [Azure ThreadX](threadx/overview-threadx.md).
 Provides the core real-time operating system components for devices.
 * [Azure NetX Duo](netx-duo/overview-netx-duo.md).
 Provides a full TCP/IP IPv4 and IPv6 network stack, and networking support integrated with ThreadX.

 > Note: Azure RTOS provides OEMs with components to secure communication and to create code and data isolation using underlying MCU/MPU hardware protection mechanisms.
 However, each OEM is ultimately responsible for ensuring that their device meets evolving security requirements.

-## Guide File Structure

-Below is the basic file structure of the getting started repository.
-Each of the files will be discussed further in this document, to describe their function in the overall project.
+## Repository file structure

+The getting started guide repository is arranged in the following folder and file structure.
+The remaining sections of this article describe the basic function of each of the following code files:

     |--- cmake/
     |   |--- arm-gcc-cortex-m4.cmake